 Ontario SPCA delivering over 200,000 lbs of food for hungry animals thanks to Nutram donation

-Stouffville, ON (Nov.
-24, 2022) – To help keep furry bellies full this winter, the Ontario SPCA and Humane Society is distributing over 200,000 lbs of pet food to underserved communities across Ontario thanks to a donation by Nutram Pet Products.
-The pet food donation is the largest the Society has received to date.
+To help keep furry bellies full this winter, the Ontario SPCA and Humane Society has partnered with Nutram Pet Products for the No Empty Bowls feeding mission to distribute over 200,000 lbs of pet food to underserved communities across Ontario.
+The pet food donation is the largest the Society has received to date!

-The pet food distribution is part of the Ontario SPCA’s ongoing community support services to help keep animals with the families who love them.
 Access to pet food can be a challenge in underserved communities, particularly in remote areas of Northern Ontario where food can be costly and difficult to obtain.
-Food banks across the province also depend on pet food so people don’t have to choose between feeding themselves and feeding their furry family members.
+Food banks across the province also depend on pet food.
+As part of the Ontario SPCA’s ongoing community support services, the pet food distribution will help to keep animals with the families who love them, so people don’t have to choose between feeding themselves and feeding their furry family members.

 “With rising food prices, and winter posing challenges to get supplies to remote communities, this pet food will help ensure more animals have access to quality food,” says Jennifer Bluhm, Vice President, Community Outreach Services, Ontario SPCA and Humane Society.
 “We are grateful for Nutram’s support, which has allowed us to help even more animals at this critical time of year.”